Buyer & Seller Tips

 We talked and it became obvious that making money was not actually her motivation for selling; it was not her “Why,” so I didn’t feel right either.
 My goal as an agent is not to maximize profits for my customers.
 It’s great when that happens, but it’s not my purpose.
 My purpose is to take care of all the real estate needs of my clients.
 I value positive energy and a feeling of connection with my clients.
 For me, it is of paramount importance to more deeply understand my client’s needs and to identify their unique “why.”

 What does the “Why” mean?
 The “why” refers to why a client is doing what they are deciding to do.
 While it seems simple enough, this experience led me to refine my process of how I work with clients to identify their “why.”
 The word itself, why, can often make us feel defensive and can trigger pressure to provide a “good reason” for choosing whatever it is we’re choosing.
-Answers like, “I want to make money”, can be void of any real meaning and unfortunately lead to an unfullfilling outcome.
+Answers like, “I want to make money”, can be void of any real meaning and unfortunately lead to an unfulfilling outcome.

-Back to my Mother-in-Law, we realized that she was feeling the pressure of retiring and the markets skyrocketing prices.
+Back to my Mother-in-Law, we realized that she was feeling the pressure of retiring and the market’s skyrocketing prices.
 Mom realized that she was unsure of the next chapter in her life.
-So she asked her self again, why should I sell my house when I retire?
+So she asked herself again, why should I sell my house when I retire?
 She loves the beach and wants to be close to her family, and she wants to ensure her financial future.
 However, the “Why” did not live inside any of these reasons!
 After a few sleepless nights, I realized that taking her home off the market was the right thing to suggest.
 I knew it was the right thing to do when I witnessed her relief.
 I called the other agents who had offers in and respectfully declined their offers at or above the asking price.

 There is no tripling of the investment for mom, there is no commission for me as the agent . . . and there is no better place to be!
 You see, the best transaction I can make as a real estate agent is the one that satisfies the real “Why.”
 If a client is not feeling confident and joyful about their “why,” then the “why” is definitely in question.
 In the end, we established that mom’s “why” didn’t feel good to her.
 Essentially, when the “why” doesn’t feel right, it means we didn’t actually have a “why” to begin with.
 I am proud of Mom’s decision to keep her beautiful beach home, and I am pleased to say I kept my promise to always “take care of my client’s real estate needs.”